 - Part 6: Download photos from iPhone to Mac using Preview

-One of the best ever iPhone toolkit available in the open app market is the dr.fone.
-This software is not just a tool to copy photos from iPhone to Mac, It is useful for much more than that, it is like a box of iPhone tools.
-Apart from the fact that the software has a user-friendly yet attractive interface with zero complexity for users, it also provides maximum control over your iPhone. dr.fone can be used to recover lost data from an iPhone, it can serve as an easy backup and restore or erase tool, it can transfer photos from an iPhone to Mac or transfer files from an old iPhone to a new one.
-It is also capable of removing the lock screen on an iPhone, repair any iOS system related issues and even root your iPhone. dr.fone - Phone Manager (iOS) is also a useful tool to transfer photos from iPhone to Mac without using iTunes.
+One of the best iPhone toolkit available in the open app market is the Dr.Fone.
+This software is not just a tool to copy photos from iPhone to Mac.
+It is useful for much more than that, and it is like a box of iPhone tools.
+Apart from the fact that the software has a user-friendly yet attractive interface with zero complexity for users, it also provides maximum control over your iPhone.
+Dr.Fone can be used to recover lost data from an iPhone.
+It can serve as an easy backup and restore or erase tool.
+It can transfer photos from an iPhone to Mac or transfer files from an old iPhone to a new one.
+It is also capable of removing the lock screen on an iPhone, repair any iOS system-related issues and even root your iPhone.
+Dr.Fone - Phone Manager (iOS) is also a useful tool to transfer photos from iPhone to Mac without using iTunes.

 Transfer Photos from iPhone/iPad to Mac without iTunes

-- Backup your music, photos, videos, contacts, SMS, Apps etc. to computer and restore them easily.
+- Backup your music, photos, videos, contacts, SMS, Apps, etc. to computer and restore them quickly.

 - Transfer media files between iOS devices and iTunes.

 2. Using a USB cable, connect your iPhone to the Mac.
-Once your iPhone is connected, click on “Transfer Device Photos to Mac”.
-This can help you transfer all photos on your iPhone to Mac with 1 click.
+Once your iPhone is connected, click on “Transfer Device Photos to Mac” This can help you transfer all photos on your iPhone to Mac with one click.

-3. There is another way to transfer photos from your iPhone to Mac selectively with dr.fone.
-Go to Photos tab on the top. dr.fone will display all your iPhone photos in different folders.
-Select the photos you want and click the Export button.
+3. There is another way to transfer photos from your iPhone to Mac selectively with Dr.Fone.
+Go to the Photos tab on the top.
+Dr.Fone will display all your iPhone photos in different folders.
+Select the images you want and click the Export button.

 4. Then choose a save path on your Mac to save the exported iPhone photos.